 Alternative Christmas MarketHosted in November each year, holiday shoppers can purchase symbolic gifts that support local and international charities.

-The date of the 2019 Alternative Christmas Market is November 24th!
+The 2020 Alternative Christmas Market is VIRTUAL ONLY!

 9:00 am – 1:30 pm

 It’s an “Alternative Christmas Market,” and it will be at the Congregational United Church of Christ at 1511 Nicolet Boulevard near the lake.
 (But it’s not a fund-raiser for the church, because ALL the money raised goes outside the church.)
 The event runs from 9:00 to 1:30 on Sunday, November 24.

 There will be some unique imported handicrafts, gourmet consumables, and other gifts in lots of price ranges.
 These are of the “fair trade” variety, and that means that the producer of each item receives a more equitable proportion of that item’s selling price.
 (In other words, it’s not the sweat shop type of labor that exploits the poorest of workers.)

 Besides the take-home gift merchandise, there will be a selection of “symbolic gifts,” which could be for the people on your Christmas list who just don’t need more “stuff.”
 The idea is to give on behalf of people who have too much “stuff” – to people who actually have extremely little.
 There are attractive cards for each gift that you can give to the family member or friend on whose behalf the donation is being made.

 – Building supplies for a local Habitat for Humanity home.

 – Help for struggling families from our Fox Valley LEAVEN agency.